 Achieving climate justice requires commitments from all stakeholders to address climate-related losses and damages, which are often faced by those least responsible for the causes of climate change.
 Loss and damage must be treated as a separate, complementary component to adaptation and mitigation efforts.
 The implementation of the Paris agreement must offer affected people the finance, technology, and capacity to give them a viable future.

-In support of this, Practical Action engages in global stakeholder networks to influence the Executive Committee of the Warsaw International Mechanism to incorporate practical guidelines on responding to loss and damage under the Paris Agreement; particularly securing adequate financing to respond to the growing loss and damage being experienced by the poorest and most climate vulnerable.
+In support of this, Practical Action is a member of the Climate Action Network and works with them as an NGO Observer to the Executive Committee of the Warsaw International Mechanism (WIMExCom) to incorporate practical guidelines on responding to loss and damage under the Paris Agreement; particularly securing adequate financing to respond to the growing loss and damage being experienced by the poorest and most climate vulnerable.